Everyone asks whats happening with 377A. No one asks what happened to 377.

 The law is now silent on lesbian sex between women.

-The original 377 had been removed.
-I’m pretty sure 377A would be removed in time to come.
+The original 377 had been amended.
+I’m pretty sure 377A would be changed also in time to come.